St. John's in the Village

 First building (1856-burned 1971)

-• II/35s M.P.
+• II/35reg M.P.
 Möller, Op.
-1541 (1913) – burned with church (1971)
+1541 (1913) – burned (1971)

-• II/30 Geo.
-Jardine & Son (1860)
+• II/30 George Jardine & Son (1860)

 St. John's in the Village (photo: ca. 1933, Library of Congress Digital Collection)

 On March 6, 1971, a fire of "suspicious" origin broke out in the basement ceiling of the landmark pre-Civil War church, destroying the roof, interior and west wall.
 Luckily, the parish house survived.
-A new modern church was designed by Edgar Tafel, a student of Frank Lloyd Wright, and built from 1972 to 1974.
-The nave is equipped with lighting which allows it to be transformed into a theatre.
+A new modern church was designed by Edgar Tafel, a student of Frank Lloyd Wright, and constructed from 1972 to 1974.
+The nave is equipped with lighting that allows it to be transformed into a theatre.

 Rieger Organ (1970) at St. John's in the Village Church - New York City (photo: Steven E. Lawson)